quephird/fun-with-query-expressions/index.md

 ```
 nuget install excelprovider
 ```

-When I did this, it installed the package to my home directory; I'm not absolutely sure this is the proper way to install global libraries or if that is even possible or recommended.
+When I did this, it installed the package to my home directory; I'm not absolutely sure this is the proper way to install global libraries or if that is even recommended.

 Nonetheless, here, I reference the dependency, open the package, declare a type provider for the file, and then instantiate a class so I can actually read from it: